New South Wales 1100 class railcar: Service history

 In February 1986, the Griffith service was converted to road transport and the two 1100 class railcars were scheduled for conversion to locomotive hauled stock on the South Coast.
 However, PHB 1141 was sent to the Commonwealth Engineering plant at Granville for the fitting of Cummins engines and Voith transmission, but was destroyed by fire during the conversion.
 Following the cessation of the South Coast Daylight Express in January 1991 they were redeployed to operate services on the Main South line to Moss Vale and Goulburn.

-Following their replacement by Endeavour railcars in 1993, all five were scrapped in January 1994.
+Following their replacement by Endeavour railcars in 1993, all five members were scrapped in January 1994.